samgovier/front-end-dev/epchtmlcss/html.md

 Images
 ===

-`img` tag Places an image on the page.
+`img` tag places an image on the page.
 Images are retrieved after the page is retrieved, and is always an empty element.

 Attributes:
 * `src="text"` - required, location of the graphic file to be displayed